Nidhhi Agerwal: Career

 Agerwal made her Telugu film debut in 2018 alongside Naga Chaitanya, with the film Savyasachi.
 It did not perform well at the box-office.
 She had two releases in 2019.
 Mr. Majnu with Akhil Akkineni was unsuccessful at the box-office whereas iSmart Shankar alongside Ram Pothineni was a commercial success running for more than 100 days at the box office.
 The same year, Agerwal appeared in two music videos, Unglich Ring Daal De sung by Jyotica Tangri and AAHO!
 Mittran Di Yes Hai with Badshah.

 In 2021, she made her Tamil debut opposite Silambarasan in Eeswaran.
 The film received mixed reviews and was an average success.
 Her next film, Bhoomi with Jayam Ravi released the same year.
 It received negative reviews.
 She also appeared opposite Sonu Sood in Altaf Raja's recreation of Saath Kya Nibhaoge song.
 In 2022, she appeared Hero alongside debutant Ashok Galla.
 The film received mixed reviews from the critics and audiences as well.
 She also appeared alongside Udhayanidhi Stalin in Magizh Thirumeni's action-thriller film Kalaga Thalaivan, which received positive reviews from critics.
-She was next seen as Panchami in Hari Hara Veera Mallu, that is released in July 2025.
+She was next seen as Panchami in Hari Hara Veera Mallu, that was released in July 2025.
+It became a box office bomb.